 The types of bars you can open and operate in the bar business industry today are vast and varied.
 You could open a wine bar, a sports bar, or a cocktail bar.
 You could get creative with themes and special cocktail ingredients for signature mixed drinks.
 This BinWise blog post is all about the 15 types of bars you can create with operational efficiency as a bar owner.
+They can even border on the efficiency of the top 25 Michelin Star restaurants.

 A word of note: these types of bars aren’t in any particular order on this list.
 None of them is better than the others.
 There are so many types to choose from, and which one is right for you is something only you can decide.